-- ✓ By 2013, we will form a Research Council including the foremost Safe Routes to School researchers in the United States.
-The Research Council will make recommendations for needed research and, by 2015, several studies will be underway to fill identified gaps in Safe Routes to School research. - ✓ By 2013, the National Partnership and the Research Council will work with the federal government to create evaluation standards for Safe Routes to School for use by all states and local communities. - ✓ We will increase our number of partners from 500 in 2010 to 750 by 2013 and to 1000 by 2015. - ✓ By 2013, we will have baseline data on the public's familiarity with Safe Routes to School.
-By 2015, this awareness will grow by at least 25%.
+- Working Group including the foremost Safe Routes to School researchers in the United States.
+The Research Working Group will identify the most strategic questions to be answered and make recommendations for the highest-priority research to address those questions. - The National Partnership will seek to enhance evaluation of Safe Routes to School by urging states and MPOs to utilize the standardized evaluation forms for their Safe Routes to School award recipients, identifying improvements to existing data collection systems and securing inclusion of Safe Routes to School questions on larger national surveys. - We will increase our number of partners from 500 in 2010 to 750 by 2013 and to 1000 by 2015. - By early 2014, we will have baseline data on the public's familiarity with Safe Routes to School.
+By the end of 2014, we have put a plan in place to grow awareness in the future.